 Purchase Price: $1500

-Why it’s in my top ten: I’ve had a lot of dogs over the years, but none have been as terrific as our Rhodesian ridegback.
-Major is an amazing pup with an absolutely perfect disposition.
-How many dogs can claim to be a bonafide taste test challenge panelist?
-He is an integral part of our family unit and I can’t imagine not having him with us.
+Why it’s in my top ten: I’ve had a lot of dogs over the years, but none as terrific as our Rhodesian Ridegback, Major, who recently passed away, just a few months short of his 12th birthday.
+Major was an amazing pup with an absolutely perfect disposition.
+He was a fantastic family dog, not to mention one of my trusty taste test challenge panelists.
+Simply put, Major was the greatest dog I’ve ever owned — and I miss him terribly.

 5. 1997 Honda Civic